Content

 Ejaculation issues (such as a reduction in semen volume)

-But these side effects only affect a small percentage of men who use finasteride.
+However, these side effects only affect a small percentage of men who use finasteride.
 For example, data from clinical trials shows that erectile dysfunction — the most publicized side effect of finasteride — only occurred in 1.3 percent of men who used it at the standard 1mg dose.

 Side effects from DHT blockers used in hair loss prevention shampoos are also uncommon.
-Some ingredients may cause irritation, dry skin, itchy skin or other similarly minor effects.

 If you experience any side effects while using finasteride or a topical DHT blocker, it’s important to let your healthcare provider know.